dilipnitjsr/Telegram-Bot/README.md

 ### Getting All Group Chat

-To get all group information we have to call \textit{getAllGroup()} this takes none argument and return matrix of all group details.
+To get all group information we have to call *getAllGroup()*  this takes none argument and return matrix of all group details.

 ##### Code